Scalar embedding of temporal network trajectories: Results

 \subsubsection{Pulsating network trajectories: the scalar embedding as a noise filter}

-As a second step, we consider a temporal network model where {the weight of} each link in the network independently evolves according to the following dynamics: $A_{ij}(t)=\cos(2\pi t/P) + \xi,$ where $P$ is the period of the periodic part of the dynamics and $\xi \sim \mathcal{N}(0,\sigma)$ is an extrinsic noise polluting each link in the network in an uncorrelated way.
-The periodic component of the individual link dynamics makes the network to `pulsate'.
-Observe that the standard deviation {of the noise,} $\sigma${,} modulates the signal{-}to{-}noise ratio (SNR), which goes to zero as $\sigma$ increases as $1/\sigma^2$.
-Here we consider two cases: $\sigma=1$ (where the characterization of periodicity at the link level is still possible although the detection is not fully trivial) and $\sigma=4$ (where there is virtually no trace of the periodic component at the link level, and the link dynamics appears as white noise).\\
+As a second step, we consider a {weighted} temporal network model where {the weight of} each link in the network independently {and asynchronously evolves according to the following dynamics: $A_{ij}(t)=\cos(2\pi t/P + \eta_{ij}) + \xi,$ where $P$ is the period of the periodic part, $\eta_{ij}\sim \textsc{Uniform}(0,1)$ is a quenched uniform random variable that introduces asynchronous behavior in the link activities, and $\xi \sim \mathscr{N}(0,\sigma)$ is an extrinsic dynamic noise polluting each link in the network in an uncorrelated way.} The periodic component of the individual link dynamics makes the network to collectively `pulsate'.
+Observe that the standard deviation {of the dynamic noise,} $\sigma${,} modulates the signal{-}to{-}noise ratio (SNR), which goes to zero as $\sigma$ increases as $1/\sigma^2$.
+Here, we consider two cases: $\sigma=1$ (where the characterization of periodicity at the link level is still possible although the detection is not fully trivial) and $\sigma=4$ (where there is virtually no trace of the periodic component at the link level, and the link dynamics appears as white noise).\\